Exabyte-io/documentation/docs/other/community-programs.md

 > Without any promise, we may consider advocating for the interested people with a well formulated intent for accessing VASP who do not fit the current eligibility criteria in front of the original developers.

-**In order to apply**:
+**In order to apply**.

 - send an email to support@exabyte.io with a subject containing "VASP-On-demand"
-- include the following information about yourself:
+- include the following information about yourself.
     - Full name
     - Institutional Affiliation
     - Contact information of the VASP license holder: email, license number